Stuffed Zucchini Boats

 overhead shot of zucchini taco boats

-There’s nothing I love more than an easy dinner recipe, and it doesn’t get much easier than this one.
+There’s nothing I love more than an easy dinner recipe, and it doesn’t get much easier than these stuffed zucchini boats.

 1. Prepare oven and baking sheet.
 Preheat oven and coat a large rectangular baking dish with nonstick cooking spray.